 It’s important to note that creativity is a complex and multifaceted trait, and an assessment cannot fully capture your potential.
 These measures are generally used as tools to provide insights into an individual’s strengths and areas for development.
 They are often combined with other types of psychological assessment, such as career testing, to provide a richer and more comprehensive view.
 We work with individuals as young as high school students and can also serve groups who will somehow combine their talents.
 We can provide the Torrance Tests of Creative Thinking and other creativity test batteries.

 These assessments are an important part of our practice, and it can be quite enjoyable and fruitful.
-We can administer these tests to individuals and groups, online or in person.
+We can administer these to individuals and groups, online or in person.
 We’d be happy to discuss further whether creativity testing suits you.

 author avatar

-Dr. Alan Jacobson, Psy.D., MBA Founder
+Dr. Alan Jacobson, Psy.D., MBA Founder and President

-Dr. Jacobson is a licensed clinical psychologist who has been practicing for over 20 years.
+Dr. Jacobson is a senior-level licensed clinical psychologist who has been practicing for over 20 years.
+He founded the Virtual Psychological Testing Group in 2021.
 He provides psychological and neuropsychological testing for adolescents and adults.